Help Students During the Coronavirus With These Ideas

 H3: Tips for creating a successful fundraiser

-- Make sure the person you’re collecting funds for is on board with the idea of an online fundraiser before getting started.
+- Make sure the person you’re collecting funds for is on board with the idea of virtual back to school fundraising before getting started.

 - Read our classroom fundraising tips to maximize success.